sassoftware/restaf-demos/README.md

 # mcp-serverjs - A demo ModelContextProtocolServer(mcp) for SAS Viya

-This is demo of mcp server for SAS Viya written in nodejs.
-The key capability(tool in mcp terminology) of this server is to read cas and sas tables and return the results
+This is mcp server for SAS Viya written in nodejs.
+The intended audience is SAS users who want to take advantage of MCP to deliver IP they have created with SAS or other technologies.

+The server comes with a set of sample tools.

+## Simple tool

+- devascore - calculates a special score given two numbers

+## SAS related tools

+- readSASData - read SAS or  CAS tables
+- superstat - an example of accessing custom SAS code
+- searchAsset - an experimental tool using SAS/Catalog
+- loanscore - compute a loan score using SCR

 With this server you can issue prompts like these:

 - Read costchange from samples.
 Limit the number of records to 10.
 - read sashelp.air from sas
 - read public.cars from cas where make = toyota
+- compute superstat for 1,2

 > You can add your own capabilities to this server.
 See notes at the end of this document.